Data-Culpa/openclients/README.md

   * Compare schema layouts to others in a multi-way diff
 * View value changes over time (min, max, avg)
 * Compare multiple time periods by manually selecting time offsets or keying on metadata or field data to select windows for comparison.

+### Questions?
+Feedback?

+We want to build products that people want to use.
+If you have feedback, suggestions, or feature requests, please get in touch by writing to hello@dataculpa.com or opening an issue in this GitHub repository.